 Why Watching Forrest Gump will Give You All the Life Advice

 There are many reasons to watch Forrest Gump, whether for the first time or the tenth time.
-And there are many reasons why this movie which, on paper, doesn’t sound like it should have worked at all, has stood the test of time for more than quarter of a century.
+And there are many reasons why this movie, which, on paper, doesn’t sound like it should have worked at all, has stood the test of time for more than a quarter of a century.

 Though Forrest, played superbly by Tom Hanks, may have an IQ of just 75, his mother, portrayed equally brilliantly by Sally Field, never lets him think for one second that he is inferior or that he can’t achieve his dreams.